jlaw9/opentrons_levseq_utils/README.md

 # run this python script to load the levseq outputs and map to AA mutations
 python opentrons_levseq_utils/map_variants.py --var_file runs/250416_run/outputs/variants.csv
 ```

+Now copy the files back to you computer